Reading Time: 2 minutes

 This put me in 5th out 6 in my heat and it felt like I pulled both hamstrings at the 90 meter mark.
 Inconsistency bit me hard right in the glutes.

 In June 2016, still with one foot in the natural bodybuilding doorway.

 I competed again and ran even slower in the 100m dash with a horrendous time of 12.64 and a lousy 200m time of 25.03.

 The brief thought of a permanent retirement to this track idea crossed my mind on that day.

-While I was very consistent with my bodybuilding training, I was also very inconsistent with my speed development training.
+While I displayed sublime consistency with my bodybuilding training, I was very inconsistent with my speed development training.